trnabab/Stock-Price-Analysis-and-Prediction/README.md

 Install and import the necessary libraries for the project.

 ### 2. Data Collection
-Download historical stock price data for Tesla (TSLA) from Yahoo Finance using the `yfinance` library.
+Download historical stock price data for Microsoft (MSFT) from Yahoo Finance using the `yfinance` library.

 ### 3. Data Exploration and Visualization
 Explore the data to understand its structure and plot the closing price over time.
 Calculate and plot moving averages to identify trends.